lukiwieser/swaparoo/README.md

 ## Testcases

-Testcases for the smart contracts are definined in the folder `smart-contracts/test`.
+We use truffle for the unit tests for the smart contracts.
+The tests are defined in the folder `smart-contracts/test`.

-You can run all testcases with `npm run test`, or by specifing a file e.g. `npm run test test/SwaparooCore.js`.
+You can run all testcases with `npm run test`, or by specifying a file e.g. `npm run test test/SwaparooCore.js`.

 ## Frontend